Meet Braintastic! Science

 Scientists are real people like you and me.
 They are hard-working and persistent, but not all geniuses.
 You can be one too!

-All our presenters are brain experts, with at least one degree in neuroscience or psychology, as well as being fantastic communicators and storytellers.
+All our science presenters are brain experts, with at least one degree in neuroscience or psychology, as well as being fantastic communicators and storytellers.
 And they love answering kids questions about the brain, however tricky they may be!
 They’re also excellent role models for young people who might be interested in a career in psychology or neuroscience.
 And as it happens, they are mostly women in STEM too!

 Ginny Smith- Founder